dtcenter/METplus/docs/Users_Guide/installation.rst

 The METplus team supports the installation of the METplus components on several operational and research high performance computing platforms, including those at NCAR, NOAA, and other community machines.

 Pre-built METplus images on DockerHub are also provided.
 See :ref:`metplus-docker` for information on running METplus using Docker.

+The METplus Wrappers bundled with the MET executables can be easily installed via Conda.
+See :ref:`metplus-conda` for more information.

 Programming/Scripting Languages
 ===============================